Texas Public Policy Foundation

-The Texas Public Policy Foundation (TPPF) is a conservative think tank based in Austin, Texas.
-The organization was founded in 1989 by James R. Leininger, who sought intellectual support for his education reform ideas, including public school vouchers.
-Projects of the organization include Right on Crime, which is focused on criminal justice reform, and Fueling Freedom, which seeks to "explain the forgotten moral case for fossil fuels" by rejecting the scientific consensus on climate change.
+The Texas Public Policy Foundation (TPPF) is an American conservative think tank based in Austin, Texas.
+The organization was co-founded in 1989 by James R. Leininger and Fritz S. Steiger, who sought intellectual support for his education reform ideas, including public school vouchers.
+Projects of the organization include Right on Crime, which is focused on criminal justice reform, and Fueling Freedom, which seeks to "explain the forgotten moral case for fossil fuels."

 History

-TPPF was initially founded and funded in 1989 by James R. Leininger, a physician, businessman and conservative activist from San Antonio, Texas.
-Leininger is notable for school voucher and privatization activism.
-The organization's board of directors includes thirteen individuals.
-Originally based in San Antonio, the organization was relocated in 2003 to Austin, Texas to be near the state capitol.
+TPPF was initially co-founded in 1989 by James R. Leininger, a physician, businessman and conservative activist from San Antonio, Texas, and Fritz S. Steiger, a businessman who had formerly worked for George H. W. Bush and Sam Walton.
+Leininger is notable for his school voucher and privatization activism.
+The organization's board of directors includes 19 individuals.
+Originally based in San Antonio, it was relocated in 2003 to Austin, Texas, to be near the state capitol.
 In February 2015, TPPF moved into a new $20-million building two blocks from the Texas Capitol.

 In 2010, TPPF received funding from Koch Industries as well as Geo Prison Group, a GEO Group company.
+Donors to the organization have included energy companies Chevron, ExxonMobil, and other fossil fuel interests.

 In January 2018, the organization announced that it had opened a new office in Washington, D.C.
 At the time, TPPF had more than 75 employees based in Texas; it announced plans to increase its D.C.-based staff from 5 to as many as 15 employees in 2018 in order to expand the group's work in the areas of environmental and health care policy and criminal justice reform.

 In February 2019, the organization hired former U.S. Representative John Hostettler, a Republican from Indiana, to lead its state-based policy efforts.
-The Texas Public Policy Foundation States Trust initiative promotes policy ideas aimed at increasing state's rights and decreasing the role of the federal government in areas including energy regulation, spending, and health care.
+The Texas Public Policy Foundation States Trust initiative promotes policy ideas aimed at increasing states' rights and decreasing the role of the federal government in areas including energy regulation, spending, and health care.

-Funding

-In 2015, TPPF had total revenue of $10.8 million.
-Donors to the organization include energy companies Chevron, ExxonMobil, and other fossil fuel interests.
-The stated mission of TPPF is "to promote and defend liberty, personal responsibility, and free enterprise in Texas and the nation by educating and affecting policymakers and the Texas public policy debate with academically sound research and outreach."